luisgls/SOPRANO/docs/APP.md

 _Planned features:_

 - Generalization of species.
-Currently only homo sapiens are supported.
+Currently only Homo Sapiens are supported.
-- Selection of randomization regions.
-Currently only available via CLI.
 - Selection of transcript files.
 Currently only available via CLI.
 - Interface for linking VEP cache files.
 - Interface for downloading genome references.